LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Experimental Evaluation

 \ours extends the widely recognized LLaVA architecture by incorporating small- and medium-scale LLMs.
 As shown in Table~\ref{tab:diff_llms}, our experiments first investigate the relationship between model size and performance across various benchmarks.
 Among the small-scale LLMs, we compare the LLaVA version based on Phi-2.7B~\cite{zhu2024llava} with our versions based on Phi-4-3.8B and Gemma-2-2B.
 Notably, both versions of \ours consistently outperform the existing baseline across multiple benchmarks.
 Notably, Phi-4-3.8B achieves the highest scores on most benchmarks, particularly excelling in the MMMU performance, where it surpasses Gemma-2-2B by 5.4\%.
 Similar improvements are also evident in the SEED dataset, where Phi4-3.8B achieved significantly higher performance than other small-scale LLMs.
 These results underscore Phi-4-3.8B’s superior reasoning and generalization capabilities.

 Conversely, among medium-scale models, LLaVA-1.5-7B and LLaVA-1.5-LLaMA3-8B provide stronger baselines, with LLaVA-1.5-LLaMA3-8B achieving the highest score in MME-P (1544.4).
 However, our \ours models consistently surpass these baselines, demonstrating superior performance across both VQA and MLLM benchmarks.
 In particular, Gemma-2-9B emerges as the best-performing model, especially excelling in VQA benchmarks.
 It achieves the highest scores on GQA and AI2D, significantly outperforming both baselines and other models within the \ours family.
-In MLLM benchmarks, \ours combined with LLaMA-3.1-8B demonstrates instead strong capabilities on the MMB dataset.
-This highlights the model’s proficiency in understanding complex multimodal inputs and its ability to reason across different modalities.
+In MLLM benchmarks, \ours combined with LLaMA-3.1-8B demonstrates instead strong capabilities on the MMB dataset, showing good results in multiple-choice question settings.
 Notably, our models exhibit less sensitivity to object hallucinations, as seen by the results achieved on the POPE benchmark, and demonstrate superior performance on the SEED dataset, further highlighting their robustness in multimodal reasoning tasks.

 Comparing small- and medium-scale models, it is noteworthy that some small-scale \ours models outperform even medium-scale baselines like LLaVA-1.5-7B.
 For instance, in Science-QA and AI2D, \ours with Phi-4-3.8B surpasses both the baseline and \ours with DeepSeek-R1-Distill-LLaMA-8B.